 When his career brought him to Arizona in 1991 he went hiking his

 first weekend.
 Ted has hiked extensively in Arizona and other

 southwestern states, specializing in one way hikes that are

 frequently off trail.

-In a decade of hiking the Goldfields and elsewhere in the southwest, Ted has found the most scenic routes.
-He leads hikes for the Phoenix Stanford Chapter and the Arizona Trailblazers Hiking Club.
+In decades of hiking the Goldfields and elsewhere in the southwest, Ted has found the most scenic routes.
+He leads hikes for the Arizona Trailblazers Hiking Club.
 Previous publications about hiking include trip reports in the Sierra Club Canyon Echo:“Migraine Mountain Hike: Wet But Memorable”

 – Vol. 35 #5, July-Aug.
 1999, p.6,